 The Dark Titan’s Advice.
 BUFFED.

 - A 5% chance to proc the bloom on tick is a funny way to buff the belt.
-It fixes none of the problems it has in raid and makes it slightly better for M+ where it’s already decent.
+It fixes none of the problems it has in raid and makes it even better for M+ where it’s already decent.

-- Ekowraith has already been hovering as a strong option if you don’t have a set of top tier legendaries and it gains even more power with the 650 Haste they’re adding to it.
+- Ekowraith has already been hovering as a reasonable option if you don’t have a set of top tier legendaries and it gains even more power with the 650 Haste they’re adding to it.
 This is effectively ~+1.5% healing and given it’s a Chest slot it will gain quite a few stats from the ilvl upgrade if we assume legendaries will get boosted to 970 in Tomb.

 X’oni’s Carress.
 BUFFED.